webprofusion/certify-docs/docs/script-hooks.md

 ## Troubleshooting

 * In the Certify UI, you may test scripts by clicking the "Test" button after entering the script filename for the hook you would like to test.
+This currently runs as your user account whereas the real renewal script will happen as Local System.
 * For a testing pre-request script, the `$result.IsSuccess` value will be `$false`, and for a post-request script the value will be `$true`.
 * The `$result.MangagedItem.CertificatePath` value will be set to the filename (including path) of the PFX file containing the requested certificate, unless the site is new and has not had a successful Certificate Request, in which case the value will not be set.